muhammad-jiku/jikmunn-doctor-kader/README.md

-# name of the site is Dr. Abdul Kader
+# Dr. Abdul Kader
 ## site link :  https://jikmunn-doctor-kader-time.web.app

-* This site is about a doctor's personal website
+* This site is about a Dr. Abdul Kader's personal website
 * Here a patient can book his/her appointment through site
 * Here features treatment services of doctors
 * and by authenticate a user can book appointment and get his deserving treatment